-Most leadership models would contend that the source of vision is the portfolio of the key leader.
+Most leadership models would contend that the source of vision belongs to the key leader.
 But herein lies a fundamental point of departure for those who practice a different model of leadership.

 The spiritual leadership model posits that vision is not developed but discovered.
 Simply stated, the heart of spiritual leaders is to discern God's plans, not invent their own.
-Henry and Richard Blackaby in their book Spiritual Leadership put it this way: There are a number of helpful definitions of leadership available, but we believe true spiritual leadership can be defined on one concise statement: Spiritual leadership is moving people on to God's agenda.
+They are not in the business of persuading people to buy into their vision, they are inviting people to join God in His vision.
+Big difference.